ItsMeJosue0021/bplmm/README.md

 ## Files and Folder Structure
+As this was my Django exploratory project, I tried to apply the repository pattern in the codebase which basically separates each concern.
+From handling HTTP requests, to handling logics and data preparations to the actual database operations.
+For this application a Service and Repository layered approach was used. **Please not that this might not be the actual/proper way of implementing this pattern/approach in Django.**

 ### Views/Controller
 Aside from the **views.py** file in the app, there is a **model_views** folder which contains another folders namely: **acr, drg, z_benefits**, the **acr** folder then contains the model specific views file for the models **ACR_GROUPS** => **group_view.py**, **ACR_GROUPS_ICDS** => **icd_view.py**, **ACR_GROUPS_RVS** => **rvs_view.py**, these files then handles every HTTP request that are concerned specifically to a model.